Too many freelancers get this wrong.

 So I did my absolute best, and went above and beyond to ensure my client was nothing less than 110% satisfied with my work.

 After completing that first project, getting the next project was a lot easier.

 So I kept the same mindset for the second project too.

 See the pattern here?

-I consistently went above and beyond to ensure my clients were super happy with my work, and that is directly what helped me get more work, fast.
+I consistently went above and beyond to ensure my clients were super happy with my work.

 Even though getting a 5-star review should be the mindset for your first project, it’s also true for all future projects you work on.

-Your mindset should always be to provide the absolute best service for your clients, regardless if it's done on an online platform with reviews, or not.
+Your mindset should always be to provide the absolute best service and results for your clients, regardless if it's done on an online platform with reviews, or not.

-Your ratings and reviews are more important to a future client than anything you write in your portfolio.
+👉 Your ratings and reviews are more important to a future potential clients than anything you write about yourself in your portfolio.

-So even if you have an amazing portfolio of work, if your public reviews all average between 2-4 stars, that will scare potential clients away.
+👉 Even if you have an amazing portfolio of work, if your public reviews all average between 2-3 stars, you probably won't win top clients.